What the Options Market Tells Us About Intel - Intel (NASDAQ:INTC)

 - RSI indicators show the stock to be may be overbought.

-In the last month, 3 experts released ratings on this stock with an average target price of $32.33.
+4 market experts have recently issued ratings for this stock, with a consensus target price of $33.0.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.